aeternity/hyperchain-starter-kit/README.md

 hyperchain network (the nodes).
 - **Explorer**: A web application that allows users to view the blockchain state and transactions.
-- **Middleware** or **MDW**: An indexing service that allows the wallet to retrieve past transactions and also acts as the backend of the Explorer.
+- **Middleware** or **MDW**: An indexing service that allows the wallet to retrieve past transactions and also acts as the backend to the Explorer and some wallets.